 III.1 Performance against indicators

 The performance of the project against its two (2) indicators was considered to be satisfactory with the target for Output 1 fully achieved.
-For the target of Output 2 there has been partial achievement.
+For the target of Output 2 there has been fully achieved.
 The rapid assessment group presented their initial findings to various government representatives including the CEO of IDC and the media on the 16th May 2016.
-The final report is yet to be provided to IDC.
+The final has been provided to the Government and DRDM.

-This delay with the final rapid assessment report is limiting the ability of IDC to fully support the development of analytical report for a recovery plan and to support grant based fundraising efforts.

 IV.
 IMPLEMENTATION STRATEGY REVIEW